Home » Finding A School » VA Approved Flight Training: An Overview

 Central Texas College – Main Campus

-The main campus of Central Texas College is a two-year public college located in Killeen, Texas.
+The main campus of Central Texas College is a 2-year public college located in Killeen, Texas.

 The CTC main campus offers a professional and commercial pilots program that can lead students to the acquisition of their professional pilot’s license.